clj-commons/claypoole/README.md

 # Claypoole: Threadpool tools for Clojure

-The claypoole library provides threadpool-based paralell versions of Clojure functions such as `pmap`, `future`, and `for`.
+The claypoole library provides threadpool-based parallel versions of Clojure functions such as `pmap`, `future`, and `for`.

 Claypoole is available in the Clojars repository.
 Just use this leiningen